bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN/Dataset/README.md

 ## Variations
-The Following occurence variations need to be checked and certified in relation to the targetted entities and concept templates:
+The Following occurrence variations need to be checked and certified in relation to the targeted entities and concept templates:

 - Entity_01 - *decription of variation*
 - Entity_02 - *decription of variation*